 How to fix Windows Security Center Service not found issue

-Fortunately, there are several ways to fix the Windows Security Center Service missing issue.
-We’ll discuss some of the most effective methods below.
+Well, there are a few workarounds to fix the missing Windows Security Center Service issue.
+We’ll go through the fixes below.

 Reinstall Windows Defender

-One way to fix the problem is to reinstall Windows Defender.
-Reinstalling Windows Defender can bring back all the necessary services for Windows Defender and Security Center.
-This can be done with several methods, including running a simple PowerShell command.
-We recommend trying this method first to see if it resolves the issue.
-If it doesn’t, try the next solution below.
+First off, try reinstalling Windows Defender.
+This can bring back all the needed services for Windows Defender and Security Center.
+You can do this with a few methods, like using a simple PowerShell command.
+Give this a shot first and see if it sorts out the problem.
+If not, move on to the next step.

 Restore Windows Defender Service using registry

-If reinstalling Windows Defender didn’t resolve the issue, you can restore the Windows Defender Service in Windows 11 or Windows 10 using a registry file.
-However, before you can import the registry key, you need to start the regedit.exe as TrustedInstaller.
+If reinstalling didn’t help, you can get the Windows Defender Service back in Windows 11 or 10 using a registry file.
+But, you’ll need to start regedit.exe as TrustedInstaller first.

 Also see: Windows Registry Key “Access is Denied” Error